Cultural reflections: cowboy battles indian for America. Convict joins Aboriginal tribe in Australia.

-Disregarding William Deane's proselytising, the High Court basically said that the British had treated Australia as unclaimed land when they should have treated it as a conquested land.
-Therefore, Aboriginal land laws could still have been in existence at the time of the Mabo versus Queensland judgement.
+Disregarding William Deane's proselytising, the High Court basically said that the colonists had treated Australia as unclaimed land (terra nullius) when they should have treated it as a conquested land.
+Therefore, Aboriginal land laws could still have been in existence at the time of the Mabo versus Queensland judgement in 1992.
 Although past governments had extinguished some Aboriginal land laws by granting title to colonists, and the present government of Australia could extinguish the rest if it wanted to, any Aboriginal laws extinguished after 1975 would need to consider the Racial Discrimination Act introduced by the Whitlam Labor government.

-The speeches also served Keating.
-Before the judgment was delivered, Keating was being pressured to implement the Labor Party’s five principles approach to land rights that proposed 1) Aboriginal land be held under freehold title 2) full legal protection of Aboriginal sites 3) Aboriginal control in relation to mining on Aboriginal land 4) access to mining royalty payments and 5) negotiated compensation for lost land.
+Deane's speeches also served Keating.
+Before the judgment was delivered, Keating was being pressured to implement the Labor Party’s five principles approach to land rights that proposed: 1) Aboriginal land be held under freehold title 2) full legal protection of Aboriginal sites 3) Aboriginal control in relation to mining on Aboriginal land 4) access to mining royalty payments and 5) negotiated compensation for lost land.

-While the principles was noble in theory, implementing the principles was politically difficult.
-Some groups didn't want Aborigines to claim land that they had their eyes on and some groups didn’t want Aborigines to sell or economically develop wilderness if their title was recognised over it.
-After Mabo, Keating was able to say that all the land rights issues would be resolved by committees and that anyone who didn't like this idea was racist.
-Problem solved!
+While the principles were noble in theory, implementing the principles was politically difficult.
+Some groups (farmers and miners) didn't want Aborigines to claim land they were working on and some environmental groups didn’t want Aborigines to sell or economically develop wilderness if their title was recognised over it.

 In 1835, John Batman made a contract with the Kulin people to buy land.
 There were numerous justifications for colonial authorities not to recognise the contract.
 One justification could have been to define the contract as unconscionable because Batman’s offerings of axes and food did not reflect the true value of the land.
 A second justification could have been that the Aborigines were not able to fully comprehend what they were doing.
 They were being asked to sign a British contract relating to land ownership when they had little familiarity with British contracts or European conceptions of land ownership.